upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-6/index.rst

 - If the voltage here increases, the amplifier output decreases (it is inverted).
 - Output of the amplifier is proportional to the difference between IN+ and IN- {Output = Gain × (IN+ − IN−)}.

+.. note:: **By amplifying only the differential voltage (the difference between inputs) and rejecting common voltages, the instrumentation amplifier effectively suppresses electromagnetic interference (EMI) and noise.**

 REF (Mid-supply or DRL)
 ----------------------------------------